Henkjan1110/intro-programming-website/data/week5/4-primitive-and-reference-variables.md

 On the third line of the main method, the value of the `first` variable is printed using the `System.out.println` method.
 This method searches for the `toString` method on the object referenced by the `first` variable.
 Since the `Person` class has its own `toString` method, that method is called on the object referenced by `first`.
 The `name` variable in that object has the value "First", and the `birthYear` variable has the value 1970, so the output becomes "First (1970)".

 On the fourth line, the `youthen` method is called with the `first` variable passed as an argument.
 When the `youthen` method is called, the value of the `first` variable is copied and passed as a parameter to the `youthen` method.
 The execution of the `main` method waits in the call stack.
-Since the `first` variable is a reference type, the reference to the object created earlier is passed to the method.
+Since the `first` variable is a reference type, the reference to the object created earlier is copied for the method to use.
 At the end of the `youthen` method execution, the birth year of the object referenced by the `first` variable is incremented by one.

 <img src="../img/drawings/part5.3-first-2-tm.png"/>